Languages of the Balkans

 This is a list of languages spoken in regions ruled by Balkan countries.
-With the exception of several Turkic languages, all of them belong to the Indo-European family.
-A subset of these languages is notable for forming a well-studied sprachbund, a group of languages that have developed some striking structural similarities over time.
+With the exception of several Turkic languages and Hungarian, all of them belong to the Indo-European family.
+Despite belonging to four different families of Indo-European; Slavic, Romance, Greek, and Albanian, a subset of these languages is notable for forming a well-studied sprachbund, a group of languages that have developed some striking structural similarities over time.